 Recognizing that there may be extenuating circumstances that account for the student's not making satisfactory academic progress, such as a death in the immediate family or serious illness, the student may appeal to have the status changed within the time frame specified in the dismissal letter.
 The appeal should state both the reason for lack of academic progress and steps planned to improve the academic situation.

 Any student who withdraws from the College during the course of the academic year holds an exit interview with the dean of students.
 A student is legally registered until he/she files an official withdrawal or completes the period of registration.
-Enrollment certifications and refunds are based upon two documents: the official registration form and official withdrawal form.
+Enrollment certifications and refunds are based upon registering for class(es) and the withdrawal form.
 A student who has left the College while in good standing may re-enter at any time by simply following the designated readmission and registration procedures.

 No withdrawals are permitted after the ninth week of the traditional semester or the fifth week of the Extended Studies term.
-From the first day of classes until the ninth week of the semester or the fifth week of the Extended Studies term, withdrawals and subsequent refunds follow the Course Drops and Withdrawals Policy.
+From the first day of classes until the ninth week of the semester or the fifth week of the Extended Studies term, withdrawals and subsequent refunds follow the Changing Registration Policy.

 Appeals for withdrawals after the ninth week of the semester or the fifth week of the Extended Studies term are considered only under the following circumstances: